-MHA will provide the individual requesting relief under VAWA with a written request for documentation of abuse.
+In order to deny relief for protection under VAWA, MHA must provide the individual requesting relief with a written request for documentation of abuse.
 If the individual fails to provide the documentation within 14 business days from the date of receipt, or such longer time as MHA may allow, MHA may deny relief for protection under VAWA.